Alyssa Thompson: Angel City

-On January 12, 2023, Angel City FC selected Thompson as the first overall pick in the 2023 NWSL Draft.
+On January 12, 2023, Angel City selected Thompson as the first overall pick in the 2023 NWSL Draft.
 As part of a three-team trade, Angel City had sent a total of $450,000 to Portland Thorns and Gotham FC to secure the No. 1 pick.
-At the time, this trade made Thompson "essentially the most expensive player in league history," which was a record previously set by Alex Morgan.
+At the time, this trade made Thompson "essentially the most expensive player in league history", which was a record previously set by Alex Morgan.
 Thompson signed a three-year deal with the club.

-While still attending her senior year of high school at Harvard-Westlake, Thompson scored five minutes into her professional debut with Angel City FC, in a friendly match against Club América of Liga MX Femenil.
-Thompson scored a goal 11 minutes into her NWSL regular-season debut on March 26, 2023, in a 1–2 loss against NJ/NY Gotham FC.
-On April 11, she scored the game-opener against Portland Thorns FC.
+While still attending her senior year of high school at Harvard-Westlake, Thompson scored five minutes into her professional debut with Angel City, in a friendly match against Club América of the Liga MX Femenil.
+Thompson scored a goal eleven minutes into her NWSL regular-season debut on March 26, 2023, in a 1–2 loss against NJ/NY Gotham.
+On April 11, she scored the game-opener against the Portland Thorns.
 She was named NWSL Rookie of the Month for her performance during March–April 2023.
-Thompson's third regular season goal was the opening goal in the team's 3–2 win against Kansas City Current.
+Thompson's third regular season goal was the opening goal in the team's 3–2 win against the Kansas City Current.
 On June 5, she provided the assist for Sydney Leroux's first goal and game of the season (after returning from an ankle injury in the previous season).
 Thompson finished her first season for Angel City with four goals and two assists in regular-season games on the way to the clubs first playoffs appearance, and was also named as one of the nominees for Rookie of the Year at the conclusion of the season.